Cultural Village

 DKW Gallery

-Deb Kathlene Weiser came over from Ireland with her folks when she was in her teens.
+Enjoy a variety of “live art” during the Irish Fest with a bit of the Irish magic worked into it by Deb Kathleen Weiser.
+Deb came over from Ireland with her folks when she was in her teens.
 She developed her skills and love of art from her mother.
 “Mamaí, how can you paint so well?”
 “Tis magic darling, that’s all it is.”
 But she showed her daughter how to use more than just paint; she showed her how to develop her imagination.
 Deb has left her “art mark” on walls and buildings from the Florida Keys to Toronto and from Iowa to Italy and Holland.
-She will be doing a variety of “live art” during the Irish Fest.
-And with a bit of the Irish magic worked into it.

 See real blacksmiths at work in our Cultural Village!